Debt: The First 5,000 Years

 An ongoing relationship implies a complicated web of reciprocal obligations (in the wider sense): these are not an imposition of a cost to the relationship, but its fuel: in a sense a relationship is a preparedness to grant, and accept, indulgences over time.
 That one is “obliged” is a good thing: literally, to be in a relationship is to be bound to one another.
 Thus, to exactly reconcile one’s outstanding obligation to another exactly — to leave nothing on the table — is to indicate that one wants the relationship to end: one wants the freedom to leave.

 This is Graeber’s point: we should always leave something on the table.
 To leave something unsaid builds trust; it strengthens ties; it reinforces the sense of relationship and personal obligation.
-By way of reductio ad absurdum Graeber takes the debt that a child goes to its parent for its upbringing.
+By way of reductio ad absurdum Graeber takes the debt that a child owes to its parent for its upbringing.
 Should the child repay that debt in full?
-Kennett?
-And more tellingly, if it does, what does that say about the future of the relationship between that parrot and that child?
+Can it?
+And more tellingly, if it does, what does that say about the future of the relationship between that parent and that child?
 Is it over?
 Thus, the absurdity of treating interpersonal relationships as some kind of ledger of account.
 Yet what is business if it is not a complex web of interpersonal relationships?

 Yet this is what our current modernist orthodoxy promises to do: to convert what should be interpersonal relationships — life — into a sterile ledger of account — to comprehensively monetise it.
 But you literally cannot put a value on “doing the right thing”.
 The economic equivalent — “discharging one’s obligations” is to do the bare minimum.
 It is is a “cheapest to deliver” option.
 When the bare minimum fully discharges your contractual obligation, your relationship is moot.
 As we have observed many times in these pages, the potential forward value of a business relationship is necessarily greater the present value of any transaction, because if the relationship stays healthy there will be more transactions.